OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 Before you install the Users sample data pack, make sure that you have an Office 365 developer subscription and that you assign a license to yourself as the admin.

+> [!NOTE]
+> Make sure that you have 16 users available in your subscription.
+Your subscription includes 25 users.
+If you have already configured more than 10 users, remove some users first to ensure that your installation is successful.

 To install the Users sample data pack:

 1. Select the **Users** box at the bottom of your subscription tile.